 1. Improved regularity

-Resistant starch helped to heal intestinal inflammations in an animal model.
-Reference
+Resistant starch helped to heal intestinal inflammation and leaky gut in animal models.
+Reference Reference

-Resistant starch’s fermentation in the large intestine increases the short-chain fatty acid butyrate, which is the preferred food for healthy colon cells.
+Resistant starch fermentation in the large intestine increases the short-chain fatty acid butyrate, which is the preferred food for healthy colon cells.
 Reference

 Butyrate has a regulatory role in fluid transport, mucosal inflammation and oxidative status, reinforcing the epithelial defense barrier and modulating intestinal motility.
 Lack of butyrate may contribute to the development of colitis and/or colorectal cancer.
 Reference